nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ### Set/Edit Budget

 User can set a monthly budget when app is initialized and budget is not set, or by using the budget command.
+If the user has already set a budget, the app will prompt the user to ask if they would like to modify their budget at start up.

+Budget command can be used to set budget if `no` is keyed in for the initial prompt.
-Budget command can also be used to edit budget after initial budget is set.
+The command can also be used to edit budget after initial budget is set.

+After budget is set by user, adding, deleting or editing expenses will show the budget and remaining balance for the month.
+The budget amount and balance will also be viewable by the user under the list command.

 **Format**: `budget`